-- Henkel, a German multinational chemical and consumer goods company, achieved a 10% reduction in CO_2 emissions using sensors across production sites to provide feedback and real-time data for benchmarking (and 25% overall reduction in energy consumption). - Ericsson, the Swedish telecom manufacturer, uses advanced IoT sensors to monitor and reduce energy and water usage.
-The efficient design of the factory combined with the use of these technologies has resulted in a 97% reduction in carbon emissions, as well as reductions of 14% in water consumption and 24% in electricity use relative to comparable factories.64 - Schneider Electric, a German electronics producer, uses IoT with predictive analytics to reduce its energy use by 26%, water usage by 20% and carbon emissions by 30%.65 - Renault, the French car manufacturer, uses a Google Cloud-based energy consumption dashboard, which monitors energy use and suggests actions to reduce it.
-This has resulted in a 10-20% reduction in overall energy use.66
+- Henkel, a German multinational chemical and consumer goods company, achieved a 10% reduction in $CO_2$ emissions using sensors across production sites to provide feedback and real-time data for benchmarking (and 25% overall reduction in energy consumption). - Schneider Electric, a German electronics producer, uses IoT with predictive analytics to reduce its energy use by 26%, water usage by 20% and carbon emissions by 30%. - Renault, the French car manufacturer, uses a Google Cloud-based energy consumption dashboard, which monitors energy use and suggests actions to reduce it.
+This has resulted in a 10-20% reduction in overall energy use.

-Impact: Estimates of the CO_2 reduction potential from using AI to optimise the manufacturing process ranges between 5-10% which amounts to a reduction potential of 36 MtCO2e if applied at a European scale.
+Impact: Estimates of the $CO_2$ reduction potential from using AI to optimise the manufacturing process ranges between 5-10% which amounts to a reduction potential of 36 MtCO2e if applied at a European scale.